david8zhang/guild-manager-v2/README.md

 ## Features to implement for next time:

-- Ranged attacks, ranged heroes
+- Handle ties with overtime turns added
 - Defense buffs

 ## Future Features (ordered by priority)